Culture + Talent

 CC: Does that make sense to you?

 CNH: Yeah, absolutely.
-I had an earlier article in Harvard Business Review with Leslie Perlow and Eunice Yoon called, I think it’s called Stop the Meeting Madness. um And so I’ve been thinking about meetings for a long time.
-And yeah again, this was I think this was in 2017 or so.
-You know meetings can have benefits, but they also have costs.
-And one of the costs can be if they’re either scheduled in a really choppy way in your schedule.
-So you know what it’s like when you only have a half an hour or an hour in between meetings, you don’t get much done then either. um Or there’s just too many of them or they’re poorly run.
+I had an earlier article in Harvard Business Review with Leslie Perlow and Eunice Yoon called, I think it’s called Stop the Meeting Madness.
+So I’ve been thinking about meetings for a long time.
+This was in 2017 or so.
+Meetings can have benefits, but they also have costs.
+One of the costs can be if they’re either scheduled in a really choppy way in your schedule.
+You know what it’s like when you only have a half an hour or an hour in between meetings, you don’t get much done then either.
+Or there’s just too many of them or they’re poorly run.

-I mean, there’s so many things that can go wrong with meetings.
-But regardless of of which particular thing is going wrong, if the impact is people don’t have long blocks of unstructured time that they can use at their discretion, their creativity and productivity will suffer, but also their relationships will, because there needs to be a certain amount of leisure experienced when people are getting to know each other.
-And if we’re on this breathless treadmill and we can’t get off it, you know it’s very hard to take a moment to look someone in the eye and ask, how are you really doing?
-Or, hey, can I share with you some feedback about what happened in that meeting that may be helpful to you?
+There are so many things that can go wrong with meetings.
+But regardless of which particular thing is going wrong, if the impact is people don’t have long blocks of unstructured time that they can use at their discretion, their creativity and productivity will suffer, but also their relationships will, because there needs to be a certain amount of leisure experienced when people are getting to know each other.
+If we’re on this breathless treadmill and we can’t get off it, it’s very hard to take a moment to look someone in the eye and ask, “How are you really doing?” or, “Hey, can I share with you some feedback about what happened in that meeting that may be helpful to you?”

-And so yes, meetings themselves are not um the enemy, but it’s the way meetings are scheduled and run that I think requires some rethinking.
+So yes, meetings themselves are not the enemy, but it’s the way meetings are scheduled and run that I think requires some rethinking.

 CC: Yeah.
 Yeah, no, I agree with you.
-One last thing I want to try and get to, Connie, because this has been really helpful, is thinking that we’ve been doing about you know like how do we make the physical workplace better for people to be able to support well-being and help combat loneliness and you know all of the benefits that you’ve talked about that come from psychological safety.
-So we’ve been thinking a lot about using a community.
+One last thing I want to try and get to, Connie, because this has been really helpful, is thinking that we’ve been doing about how do we make the physical workplace better for people to be able to support well-being and help combat loneliness and all of the benefits that you’ve talked about that come from psychological safety.
+We’ve been thinking a lot about using a community.
 We’ve used that word a few times, like actually physical communities where people gather and build relationships.
-And um Eric Kleinenberg uses the phrase social infrastructure, which I love because it’s places that bring people together.
-And I was just wondering if you’ve seen any of that in your work that we could draw from, like examples of organizations that are thinking like a vibrant community or trying to create that kind of relational community.
+Eric Kleinenberg uses the phrase social infrastructure, which I love because it’s places that bring people together.
+I was just wondering if you’ve seen any of that in your work that we could draw from, like examples of organizations that are thinking like a vibrant community or trying to create that kind of relational community.

-And so I do think that when companies are thinking about their space, you should um you really should have a ah ah ah place in mind for all these activities that you want to host.
-So going back to a different study with Sarah Wright where we looked at different things people were doing to encourage social connection at work, We asked eight different kinds of all different kinds of people.
-And the number one was a free communal lunch.
-And so that it just came through like, yeah, everybody loves a free lunch. um So no matter what age you were, what gender you were, what type of your role you had and so forth, everybody was like, this was their number one thing.
+And so I do think that when companies are thinking about their space, you should really have a place in mind for all these activities that you want to host.
+Going back to a different study with Sarah Wright where we looked at different things people were doing to encourage social connection at work, we asked all different kinds of people.
+The number one was a free communal lunch.
+It just came through like, yeah, everybody loves a free lunch.
+No matter what age you were, what gender you were, what type of role you had and so forth, everybody was like, this was their number one thing.
 So if I were designing an office, I’d be saying, okay, where are we going to have a lunch room that can fit everybody?
-But maybe it doesn’t have to be, again, in our you know unique office, it could be a shared space. with another group.
+But maybe it doesn’t have to be in our unique office, it could be a shared space with another group.

-um And you might want to also think about, okay, where are my small teams meeting?
-You know, do we have lots of small teams meeting rooms where people can shut the door and really be loud and not disturb other people?
-So everything should have its, like, when you think about designing spaces, it should be with a clear understanding of what you might do in that space and what your needs are.
-And when you have that blueprint, then I think the execution of it becomes, you know, much clearer and more straightforward.
+You might also want to think about, okay, where are my small teams meeting?
+Do we have lots of small team meeting rooms where people can shut the door and really be loud and not disturb other people?
+So everything should have its place.
+When you think about designing spaces, it should be with a clear understanding of what you might do in that space and what your needs are.
+When you have that blueprint, then I think the execution of it becomes much clearer and more straightforward.

 CC: Yeah.
-Well, and one of the things I’m taking away from this conversation is that you know even if you’re not in a place where you can have that kind of communal um third place with other organizations, like even thinking about your own workplace, like how can you draw some lessons from you know those great third places and be able to try and infuse that. ah into your workplace as well, like creating places where people come together that can be a little bit more relaxed.
-And it’s not just about work, work, work, but actually have a cup of coffee, talk, yeah be a human being at work, all those good things.
+Well, one of the things I’m taking away from this conversation is that even if you’re not in a place where you can have that kind of communal third place with other organizations, like even thinking about your workplace, how can you draw some lessons from those great third places and be able to try and infuse that into your workplace as well?
+Like creating places where people come together that can be a little bit more relaxed.
+It’s not just about work, work, work, but actually have a cup of coffee, talk, be a human being at work, all those good things.

 So Connie, this has been a great conversation.
 Thank you so much for joining us today on Work Better.